-We have identified one recommendation for the group as a result of issues identified during the course of our audit.
-We have agreed our recommendations with management and we will report on progress on these recommendations during the course of the 2021/22 audit.
+We have identified three recommendation for the group as a result of issues identified during the course of our audit.
+We have agreed our recommendations with management.
 The matters reported here are limited to those deficiencies that we have identified during the course of our audit and that we have concluded are of sufficient importance to merit being reported to you in accordance with auditing standards.

-Issue and risk Recommendations Assessment As part of our audit work on the testing of journal entries, we have identified Where possible, management should encourage journal users to wait for appropriate that journals above the £100k approval limit are retrospectively approved approval before a journal entry is posted to the ledger.
-This is because the review process after posting to the ledger to confirm their appropriateness.
-Low - Best helps prevent errors and reduces the risk of inappropriate journals being posted on the ledger without being picked up. practice Whilst this provides assurance for the purposes of the audit, it is best Management response practice for journal entries to be approved before posting on the ledger.
+Assessment Issue and risk Recommendations Low - Best practice As part of our audit work on the testing of journal entries, we have identified that journals above the £100k approval limit are retrospectively approved after posting to the ledger to confirm their appropriateness.
+Where possible, management should encourage journal users to wait for appropriate approval before a journal entry is posted to the ledger.
+This is because the review process helps prevent errors and reduces the risk of inappropriate journals being posted on the ledger without being picked up.
+Whilst this provides assurance for the purposes of the audit, it is best Management response practice for journal entries to be approved before posting on the ledger.
 The accounting system, which is provided by the City of London, does not have in built controls enabling journals to be authorised prior to posting.
 This financial control prompts the Director of Corporate Resources to review all journal entries over £100k to ensure that they are appropriate.
 In addition to this control there are checks carried out by senior officers, such as the review of the financial statements, monthly and annual reconciliations and on-going budget monitoring throughout the year which ensures mis-postings are identified.
+Medium - As part of our testing of agreed grant expenditure, we have identified two contract variation documents which were not signed by either management We recommend that contracts should be appropriately signed by all parties involved as it indicates an intention to accept the terms of the agreement.
+Limited Effect on or the relevant third party.
+Management response financial statements financial However, we noted that part of the variation amount had been paid by the relevant third party organisation suggesting that the agreement to the Our procedures will be reviewed to ensure all signed agreements are retained.
+Managers will be advised that where signed agreements don't exist actions are taken to ensure signed copies are obtained.
+Low - Best practice As part of our testing of related parties, we noted that not all members or directors submit a related party form.
+Management have stated that when a related party form is not received, this signifies that the member/director has nothing to disclose.
+However, we noted one director who has a directorship with an organisation that London Councils has transacted with in 2021/22.
+Whilst the value of the transaction is highly trivial at £2k, a form ensures that instances like this are appropriately identified.
+We recommend that all related party forms are collected or confirmed by the relevant individuals.
+Management response We will review our procedures to ensure that they comply with best practice.